 Now, it may be the case that our livers have been working too hard already and have incurred some oxidative damage.
 In this case, milk thistle liver benefits may help the liver regenerate.
 It does this mainly by helping regenerate liver cells by increasing protein synthesis in the liver.
 The exact mechanism behind this regeneration is not exactly clear, however, research seems to indicate that silybin from milk thistle can stimulate RNA polymerase I activity.
 By stimulating RNA polymerase I activity, milk thistle can encourage the formation of ribosomes in the liver.
 These ribosomes, can then help stimulate protein synthesis in the liver, which may lead to regeneration of damaged liver cells.

 As we age, our bones can become weaker.
 This is an issue that especially affects women, which is due to the fact that bone density/bone strength is highly dependent on estrogenic systems.
-As women age, estrogenic systems can start to decrease, as does bone strength along with it.
 Silymarin from milk thistle appears to be able to modulate estrogenic activity in a manner that it highly beneficial for bone strength.
 This effect is not limited to women and applies to men too, as estrogen also plays an important role in the physiology of male bodies and their skeletal systems.
 That being said, the male body is much less reliant on estrogenic functioning, which is why weakening of bones tends to occur earlier in women than it does in men.

 The Anatomy of a Bone

 It appears that through estrogen receptor beta (ER-beta), milk thistle can help pull minerals into bones.
 More specifically, it appears that milk thistle can significantly increase serum levels of parathyroid hormone (PTH).
 PTH is an important regulator of calcium and phosphate in bone metabolism.
 Short bursts of increased PTH can activate osteoblasts, which are cells that help synthesize bone.
-By activating osteoblasts through PTH, milk thistle may be able to prevent age related decline in bone strength.
+By activating osteoblasts through PTH, milk thistle may be able to promote bone strength.
 Furthermore, milk thistle may also help heal bones after injury.

 Taking into account the effects of a milk thistle supplement on bone health, it may be good to take a milk thistle supplement alongside bone healthy vitamins and minerals such as Vitamin D, Vitamin K and calcium in an effort to keep our bones strong.
-This would be beneficial for both preventing acute bone injury, such as in a sports injury and for fortifying our bones as we age!
+This would be beneficial for both acute bone injury, such as in a sports injury and for fortifying our bones!

 As you may have become accustomed to, we like to delve deep into research to find novel effects that some of our products may have.
 Something many of you however do not know is that a lot of us are also highly interested in music.
 In fact, we have a few professional musicians currently on the Nootropics Depot team!
 As many musicians know, hearing damage is often a very real concern as both a performer and as a listener.
 This is why we were especially excited when we discovered that milk thistle may help protect our hearing when we are exposed to loud sounds.